HL7/davinci-ra/input/pagecontent/guidance-ra-coding-gap-resolution.md

 ### $ra.resolve-cc-gaps Operation

 The [$ra.resolve-cc-gaps] operation occurs on the payer side.

-The [$ra.resolve-cc-gaps] operation requires three input (IN) parameters: `subject`, `periodStart`, and `periodEnd`.
+It requires three input (IN) parameters: `subject`, `periodStart`, and `periodEnd`.
 The `subject` parameter references either a single patient or a group of patients (as specified in the [Patient Group] profile).
 The term clinical evaluation period refers to the time period during which the risk adjusting encounters could be conducted and documented with expectations of submissions for risk adjustment purposes.
 The `periodStart` and `periodEnd` parameters are the start and end dates of the clinical evaluation period.

 If the `subject` is valid, the dates provided in `periodStart` and `periodEnd` will then be evaluated for any overlaps against the clinical evaluation period (`MeasureReport.period.start` and `MeasureReport.period.end`) of the [Risk Adjustment Coding Gap MeasureReport](s) contained in the [Risk Adjustment Coding Gap Bundle] for the patient.